planetlabs/planet-client-python/README.md

 * [subscriptions](https://developers.planet.com/docs/subscriptions/) (not
  yet implemented)

-This quickstart focuses on getting started with the CLI to place an Order.
+This quickstart focuses on getting started with the CLI to place an order.

 After you've install the client, as explained in the [installation](#installation) section below, you first you must initialize the client with your Planet